gabrielle-skelton/app-development/tab-layout.md

     ``` xml
     <item name="colorPrimary">@color/tabColor</item>
     ```

 3. Download [CustomAdapter.java](https://drive.google.com/file/d/1SWeWj3ochg7Yt4kQVSQYXPgkgLXgeA0a/view?usp=sharing).
     Then, insert it into the `./java` folder of your project.
-    **Note:** Don't change any of the code in this file!

 ---

-### Try This: Insert a Tab Layout
+### Insert a Tab Layout
-Let's try adding a **Tab Layout** widget to our **activity_main** layout.
-1. Add the **Tab Layout** widget from the *Container* category in your Palette window with the following attributes:
+1. Add the **Tab Layout** widget from the Palette window with the following attributes:
     -  `id`: tabLayout
     -  `tabIndicatorColor`: @color/tabColor
     -  `tabTextColor`: @color/tabColor
     -  `layout_constraintStart_toStartOf`: parent
     -  `layout_constraintEnd_toEndOf`: parent
     -  `layout_constraintTop_toTopOf`: parent

 2. You'll notice that your tab layout will automatically contain 3 tab items.
-All we need to do here is revise the attributes for each item:
+All you need to do here is revise the attributes for each item:

     `tabItem`
     - `id`: general